aedwa038/MonarchFanJ/README.md

 # MonarchFanJ
-MonarchFan school project rewritten in java and spring mvc
+MonarchFan school project rewritten in java and spring mvc.